ksk0629/air_quality_uci/README.md

 This repository is for the dataset called AirQualityUci.

 ## Environment
 I checked if the codes in this repository work well **only on google colab whose python version is 3.7.12**.
 If someone runs those codes on a google colab notebook or the terminal, all you have to do is run `pip install mlflow`.
-Meanwhile, if someone runs them on another environment, it could work by running `pip install -r requirements.txt.
+Meanwhile, if someone runs them on another environment, it could work by running `pip install -r requirements.txt`.
 It is automatically extracted by mlflow.
 Note that, `requirements.txt` is for only cpu.
 It could work even in gpu environment if you change some packages to use gpu.

 ## QuickStart
 1. Download `AirQualityUci.xlsx`.
 You could get the xlsx file from [Air Quality Time Series data UCI](https://www.kaggle.com/datasets/aayushkandpal/air-quality-time-series-data-uci) on Kaggle.